 A lot can happen to a daydreaming girl in the world, and in the last few years it's all happened for Florence.
 The debut album she dreamt up in her bedroom in South London burst into being and swept the planet, selling over three million copies, winning the coveted Brits 'Best Album' award and etching itself indelibly into the popular consciousness.

 Now she has been everywhere: the girl has seen the world and the world has seen the girl.
-And after months of laying low on home turf, Florence returns with her triumphant second album.
+After months of laying low on home turf, Florence returned in 2011 with her triumphant second album.
 ‘Ceremonials’ is a stunningly accomplished record by an artist teetering on the wind-blown top of her game.
 The pounding epiphanic positivism of ‘Spectrum’; the galloping massed-ranks majesty of ‘All This And Heaven Too’ and ‘Shake It Out’; the triumphant emotional battle cries of ‘No Light No Light’ and ‘Heartlines’.